benjnguyen/R4DS-TidyTuesday/README.md

 https://public.tableau.com/profile/benjamin3862#!/vizhome/MediaFranchisesCoordFlip/Sheet1?publish=yes

 ##### Comments on alternative viz
-Functionally, the legend filter works like ggplotly's legend filter -- which is not exactly intuitive.
+Functionally, the legend filter in Tableau works like ggplotly's legend filter when single-tapped -- which is not exactly intuitive.
 Plotly's interactive legend does what I would expect -- it collapses the stacked bars onto its respective axis.
 The plotly graph can be seen in the shiny application 'Franchise-Shiny'.